smeehan12/standalone-recast-tutorial/_episodes/05-workflow-intro.md

 ### Interpreting our Analysis

+#### What do we want?
 So far in our VHbb analysis, we've taken a Monte Carlo simulated signal DAOD, looped through this MC data event-by-event, applied some kinematic selections, and output the data to a histogram of the dijet invariant mass.
 But what we really want to do in the end is compare our simulated signal sample with data from the ATLAS detector to determine whether we can see our signal in the data, and if so, to what extent.

+#### What would we do in a "real" analysis?
 In a real analysis, a proper comparison with the data would require accounting for all the events from SM background processes that make it through our selection, and adding these events to our histograms.
 We could then perform a fit to determine whether the observed data is best explained by the SM background alone, or by some combination of the background and signal.

+#### What are we actually going to do?
 However, the time it would take us to properly account for all the SM backgrounds would probably take away from the main purpose of this "docker in ATLAS" tutorial.
 So we'll instead assume that our SM background distribution can be modeled analytically by some smoothly decaying exponential in the dijet invariant mass, and move along (keeping in mind that this would in no way fly in a real analysis!).
 We'll also provide some toy data for the interpretation.
 The fit will be done using a python fitting framework called [pyhf](https://diana-hep.org/pyhf/).